So Long, Late Fines. Hello, Library!

 - Maximum 50 physical items checked out at once

-- Borrowing privileges will be temporarily suspended if a customer has 10 or more overdue items and/or $100 or more in charges
+- Borrowing privileges will be temporarily suspended if a customer has more than 10 items overdue and/or more than $100 in charges

 - Overdue items past 30 days will be assumed lost and the customer will be billed for the replacement cost